yokyak/react-agent/packages/react-agent-server/README.md

 const agent = require('react-agent-server');
 ```

-The `agent` function is called with a server, queries and database object.
+The `agent` method is called with a server, queries and database object.

 ```javascript
 const server = http.createServer(fn).listen(3000);